 Monday, Tuesday, and Friday

-Maia Casna’s main research interests involve palaeopathology as a tool to investigate human past.
-Following her master’s thesis, her PhD project focuses on the respiratory health of past Dutch populations and investigates how this was compromised by urbanisation and industrialization starting from the Medieval period to the Post-Medieval one.
+Maia Casna’s main research interests involve palaeopathology as a tool to investigate the human past.
+Following her master’s thesis, her PhD project focuses on the respiratory health of past Dutch populations and investigates how this was compromised by urbanisation in the medieval and early modern periods (AD 1200-1850).
 More specifically, Maia’s research aims to point out the threat posed by the overpopulation of centres in both past and modern populations.
-As recent clinical studies have pointed out a huge health gap between higher and lower social classes due to housing and working environments, with her work Maia aims to raise awareness on how everyday habits shaped human health in the past and how they continue do to so in the present.
+As recent clinical studies have pointed out a huge health gap between higher and lower social classes due to both housing and working environments, with her work Maia aims to raise awareness on how everyday habits shaped human health in the past and how they continue to do so in the present.

 No relevant ancillary activities